isaacnmm/pestpolicy-hugo2XX/content/posts/are-pantry-bugs-harmful-if-eaten/index.md

 ### **1. ****Maize and rice weevils**
 These are very common in granaries where you have stored up your maize, rice, and other cereals
-.� They are also known to attack other crops like oats, wheat, barley, peas, sorghum, and cottonseed among others.
+.
+They are also known to attack other crops like oats, wheat, barley, peas, sorghum, and cottonseed among others.
 They bore holes into grains, cereals, and legumes making.
 Below is their life cycle and how to identify them.
 **Life-cycle**
 A grain weevil has a life span of 5-8 months.
 This happens if the temperature and the humidity are constantly constant.
 For temperatures are between 15-34 C and humidity of 40 percent.
 The life cycle of the weevil begins when a mature female lays its egg inside the grain.
 It can lay 300-400 eggs per lifetime.
 - A female weevil lays one egg per gain after which she seals off the holes with some wax.
 The wax released to seal the entry dries off forming a raised mark on the seed.
 - When the egg hatches, a white larva is released that is without legs.
 This larva stays in the grain while feeding on it until it develops into a pupa.
-When the pupa transforms into an adult, it bores a hole to exit the grain.�It takes approximately 36 days for a weevil to fully mature and be ready to hatch an egg.
+When the pupa transforms into an adult, it bores a hole to exit the grain.It takes approximately 36 days for a weevil to fully mature and be ready to hatch an egg.
 Immediately after leaving the grain, the female releases pheromones insinuating readiness to mate.
 ### **2. ****Drugstore beetle **
 This is another pantry bug that you are likely to find in your household.
 They are a common pest in warmer areas and environments.